gi-bielefeld/sans/clowm/usage.md

 * the same abundance filter (see "qualify") is used for each genome.

 By providing a `file-of-files` in the following format, you can
-* assign custom identifyers to the genomes,
+* assign custom identifiers to the genomes,
 * specify multiple input files for each genome, and/or
 * specify individual abundance thresholds for each genome (overwriting the global qualify-value).